Specy/s68k/tests/corpus/README.md

   short form, and the assembly fixture beside it holds the initial bytes in full.

-### What the 1.4.2 execution fixtures record that the rewrite will change
+### Two things about an execution fixture worth knowing before changing one

 * **Memory starts as `$ff`, not as zeros.** Every byte no Directive and no instruction has written reads back as `$ff`, and the memory hash carries that fill.
-Together with the `ds` bug above it is visible to a program: the first eighth of a `ds` block reads as zeros and the rest as `$ff` (`ds_zeroes_less_than_it_reserves` in `src/test/corpus.rs` is that program).
+Since step 8 a `ds` block is such a byte throughout, because `ds` reserves and writes nothing (`ds_reserves_memory_without_writing_it` in `src/test/corpus.rs` is the program that shows it).
+Whether memory should start as zeros instead is a decision nobody has taken; taking it would move the `memory` hash of all 30 fixtures at once, which is what such a change should look like.
 * **Seven programs never end.** They are event loops, and the policy answers "nothing was typed, nothing was clicked" for ever, so `limit` is the honest outcome rather than a fault.
-If the rewrite makes one of them terminate, that is a change worth reading, not a snapshot to update blindly.
+If a change makes one of them terminate, that is a change worth reading, not a snapshot to update blindly.